Training-Free Adaptation of New-Generation LLMs using Legacy Clinical Models: Introduction

 Contrastive decoding offers a mechanism for isolating a model’s strengths by choosing tokens that maximize the likelihood difference between expert and amateur models, amplifying the expert's behavior \citep{li-etal-2023-contrastive}.
-Proxy tuning leverages contrastive decoding to efficiently tune a large pretrained model by combining its logit distribution with the distributional delta between a smaller fine-tuned model and its untuned, base counterpart \citep{liu2024proxy}.
-However, proxy tuning assumes shared tokenization across models, restricting architectural diversity and preventing reuse of domain-adapted models built on older architectures.
+Proxy tuning leverages contrastive decoding to efficiently tune a large, pretrained model by combining its logit distribution with the distributional delta between a smaller fine-tuned model and its untuned, base counterpart \citep{liu2024proxy}.
+However, proxy tuning requires shared tokenization across models, restricting architectural diversity.
+This constraint prevents reuse of domain-adapted models built on older architectures, restricting adoption in resource-limited settings.

-Here, we propose \textbf{Cross-Architecture Proxy Tuning (CAPT)}, a probability-level ensembling method that supports models with disjoint vocabularies and leverages contrastive decoding to selectively incorporate the specialized knowledge of a domain-adapted model.
-Our contributions include: \begin{itemize} \item We introduce CAPT which enables reuse of legacy domain-adapted clinical models for training-free adaptation of newer-generation models.
-Across six clinical classification and text-generation benchmarks, CAPT consistently outperforms prior ensembling approaches, with an average improvement of 17.6\% over UniTE and 41.4\% over proxy tuning across metrics and tasks. \item Through a token-level analysis, we illustrate that CAPT selectively integrates the clinical model's knowledge for clinically actionable tokens, while the general model controls linguistic structure and formatting tokens. \item In a physician-led case study, we demonstrate that CAPT-generated outputs contain more precise clinical terminology and context-appropriate recommendations. \end{itemize}
+Here, we propose \textbf{Cross-Architecture Proxy Tuning (CAPT)}, a probability-level ensembling method that supports models with disjoint vocabularies and leverages contrastive decoding to selectively incorporate the specialized knowledge of a domain-adapted model (Figure~\ref{fig:overview}).
+Our contributions are three-fold: \begin{itemize} \item We introduce CAPT which enables reuse of legacy domain-adapted clinical models for training-free adaptation of newer-generation models.
+On six clinical classification and text-generation benchmarks, CAPT consistently outperforms prior ensembling approaches, with an average improvement of 17.6\% over UniTE and 41.4\% over proxy tuning across metrics. \item Through a token-level analysis, we illustrate that CAPT selectively integrates the clinical model's knowledge for tokens related to clinical decision-making and documentation style, while the general model controls linguistic structure and formatting tokens. \item In case studies by two board-certified physicians, we demonstrate that CAPT-generated outputs contain more precise clinical terminology, context-appropriate recommendations, and improved clinical accuracy. \end{itemize}

-\subsection{Related Works}
+\section{Related Works}